Learn how to use the Accountant's Copy in QuickBooks Desktop.

 Verify with your accountant whether they plan to reconcile the Accountant’s Copy before you reconcile your accounts in your working file.

 Reconciliations performed in an Accountant's Copy are limited to 800 transactions.
-If the number of transactions reconciled is more than 800, the reconciliation won't import into the client file.
+If the number of transactions reconciled is more than 800, then the reconciliation won't import into the client file.

 When you receive an Accountant's Copy from your client, QuickBooks Desktop prevents you from editing information or transactions that may conflict with your client's work.
-It also prevents your client from editing information before the Dividing Date to avoid conflict with any changes you make.
+It also prevents your client from editing the information before the Dividing Date to avoid conflict with any changes you make.

 When working in an Accountant's Copy (the .QBA working file), you may encounter disabled or sometimes highlighted areas in a client's file:

 - Highlighted background: Information entered in these fields is included in the change file that you send back to your client

 - Non-highlighted background: You can change the information in non-highlighted fields, if necessary, but the changes are not included in the change file you send back to your client

 There are also some specific limitations of the type of changes you can make.

 The following sections provide details about the specific changes you can and cannot make in an Accountant's Copy.